 - Hepatitis B or C testing may be done.
 A hepatitis B or C infection may get worse during care.
 Talk with the doctor.

 - Bleeding, holes, and ulcers in the GI (gastrointestinal) tract have happened with mycophenolate mofetil injection solution.
 Sometimes, people have had to go to the hospital.
 Talk with the doctor.

-- This medicine may cause loose stools (diarrhea).
-If you get loose stools (diarrhea), talk with your doctor about ways to lower this effect.
+- This medicine may cause diarrhea.
+If you get diarrhea, talk with your doctor about ways to lower this effect.
 Do not stop taking mycophenolate mofetil injection solution without talking with your doctor.

 - If you are 65 or older, use mycophenolate mofetil injection solution with care.
 You could have more side effects.

 - Use with care in children.
 Talk with the doctor.